nickabella/recipe-scraper/README.md

 ## Execution
 Code checks if the supplied recipe website is supported or not.

 If no, Wild card is True.

 If it returns an error, a link to [JustTheRecipe](https://www.justtherecipe.com/) is supplied.

-Once shortcut is complete, a new Apple Note is created and the text is copied to the clipboard for pasting in order to maintain rich text.
+Once shortcut is complete, a new Apple Note is created and the text is copied to the clipboard for pasting which maintains the markdown-to-rich-text.